Optimization of Connection Patterns between Mobile Phones and Base Stations using Quantum Annealing: Experiments

+We conduct the experiment using the four test patterns shown in Table 1.
+We create 100 random configurations of mobile phones and base stations for each test pattern and solve each problem on the D-Wave quantum annealer.
+To distinguish the heuristic limitations of the quantum annealer from the approximation error introduced by our formulation \eqref{proposed objective function}, we also compute the exact optimal value and compare it with the QA results.
+For this purpose, we use the Gurobi Optimizer (version 10.0.0) as an exact solver.
+The results are shown in Fig. \ref{4pattern}.

 The horizontal axis in Fig. \ref{4pattern} represents the four test patterns, and the vertical axis represents the relative error $(E - E^{\ast})/E^{\ast}$.
-Here, $E$ is the cost of the solution $x$ obtained from the quantum annealer, given by $\sum_{i=1}^{N} \left(S^{'}_{i,1} x_{i} + S^{'}_{i,2} (1 - x_{i}) \right)$, and $E^{\ast}$ is the cost of the exact solution $x^{\ast}$ obtained using a exact solver, given by $\sum_{a=1}^{M} S_{i,a} x_{i,a}^{\ast}$.
-In this experiment, we used the Gurobi optimizer (version 10.0.0) to obtain the exact solution $x^{\ast}$.
-From Fig. \ref{4pattern}, it can be seen that the proposed formulation results in smaller relative errors than the naive formulation in all test patterns.
-This indicates that the proposed formulation provides more accurate solutions.
-Additionally, it can be observed that the accuracy is higher when the beam pattern is Gaussian (Test Patterns 3 and 4) compared to when it is isotropic (Test Patterns 1 and 2).
+Here, $E$ is the cost of the solution $x$ obtained from each method, given by $\sum_{i=1}^{N} \left(S^{'}_{i,1} x_{i} + S^{'}_{i,2} (1 - x_{i}) \right)$, and $E^{\ast}$ is the cost of the exact solution $x^{\ast}$ of Eq.
+(8) obtained using a exact solver Gurobi, given by $\sum_{a=1}^{M} S_{i,a} x_{i,a}^{\ast}$.
+From Fig. \ref{4pattern}, it can be seen that the proposed formulation with quantum annealer results in smaller relative errors than the naive formulation in all test patterns.
+This indicates that the proposed formulation provides more accurate solutions when using a quantum annealer.
+Solving the proposed formulation \eqref{proposed objective function} with Gurobi yields solutions that are even closer to the true optimum.
+This observation confirms that an exact solution of the proposed formulation does not necessarily coincide with the global optimum of the naive formulation \eqref{naive objective function}, which enumerates all possible connection patterns.
+In addition, it can be observed that the accuracy is higher when the beam pattern is Gaussian (test patterns 3 and 4) compared to when it is isotropic (test patterns 1 and 2).

-Next, we compare the two formulations when solved using SA and QA.
+Next, we compare the two formulations when solved using SA, QA, and Gurobi.
 For SA, we used the dwave.neal software (version 0.6.0) provided by D-Wave Systems \cite{dwave-neal}.
-The inverse temperature schedule was fixed, and 1000 samples were obtained, selecting the solution with the lowest cost.
-From the results in Fig. \ref{4pattern}, where the proposed formulation outperformed the naive formulation in all test patterns, we focus on Test Pattern 1 in the following experiments.
+The inverse-temperature schedule of SA was tuned on a subset of instances and fixed to $(\beta_{\rm start}, \beta_{\rm end})=(0.05, 5)$.
+1000 samples were obtained, selecting the solution with the lowest cost.
+From the results in Fig. \ref{4pattern}, where the proposed formulation outperformed the naive formulation in all test patterns, we focus on test pattern 1 in the following experiments.
 The results are shown in Fig. \ref{sa_qa_comparison}.